Skillz2play/HealSCPs/README.md

 Next go to your Plugins folder and drop the dll where you have installed all your other EXILED Plugins.

+## How to use

+Use the command .heal near an scp with a medical item and it will heal them with the amount set in the config.

 ## Config

 ```cs